nodejs/node/doc/api/fs.md

 and the file position will be updated.
 If `position` is an integer, the file position will remain unchanged.

-Following successful read, the `Promise` is resolved with an object with a `bytesRead` property specifying the number of bytes read, and a `buffer` property that is a reference to the passed in `buffer` argument.
+Following successful read, the `Promise` is fulfilled with an object with a `bytesRead` property specifying the number of bytes read, and a `buffer` property that is a reference to the passed in `buffer` argument.